top of page

 These changes have significant implications for different immigration pathways:

-For International Students: The dramatic reduction in study permits means increased competition and stricter scrutiny of applications.
-Prospective students should ensure all documentation is authentic and complete, and consider alternative pathways such as co-op placements or Provincial Nominee Programs.
+The dramatic reduction in study permits means increased competition and stricter scrutiny of applications.
+Prospective students should ensure all documentation is authentic and complete.
+They may also consider alternative pathways such as co-op placements or Provincial Nominee Programs.

 How EgyCanada Immigration Can Help